Alejogb1/job-board/blog-data/can-lstms-produce-probability-distributions-over-a-set-of-possible-outputs.md

 id: "can-lstms-produce-probability-distributions-over-a-set-of-possible-outputs"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've tackled similar challenges with recurrent networks quite a bit over the years, particularly during my stint on a financial modeling project where we were trying to predict market shifts based on sequential data.
 It's a nuanced area, and the short answer is a resounding yes, LSTMs absolutely can produce probability distributions over a set of possible outputs.
 However, it’s less about the inherent capability of the LSTM cell itself, and more about how we structure the final layers of our network and the function we use to interpret the output.

 Let's get to the specifics.
 An LSTM, at its core, is a powerful mechanism for processing sequential data by maintaining an internal state, allowing it to capture dependencies over time.
 The final output of the LSTM layer itself is often a vector of numerical values, not probabilities.
 These values represent a transformed version of the input sequence, useful for subsequent processing.
 It’s these transformed vectors that we need to convert into a probability distribution that corresponds to the set of possible outputs.